Solar reforming

-Solar reforming is the sunlight-driven conversion of diverse carbon waste resources (including solid, liquid, and gaseous waste streams such as biomass, plastics, industrial by-products, atmospheric carbon dioxide, etc.) into sustainable fuels (or energy vectors) and value-added chemicals.
-It encompasses a set of ideas focused on solar solar energy.
-Solar reforming offers an attractive and unifying solution to address the contemporary challenges of climate change and environmental pollution by creating a sustainable circular network of waste upcycling, clean fuel (and chemical) generation and the consequent mitigation of greenhouse emissions (in alignment with the United Nations Sustainable Development Goals).
+Solar reforming is the sunlight-driven conversion of diverse carbon waste resources into sustainable fuels (or energy vectors) and value-added chemicals.
+It uses diverse carbon waste resources such as solid, liquid, and gaseous waste streams like biomass, plastics, industrial by-products, and atmospheric carbon dioxide.
+Solar reforming encompasses a set of ideas focused on solar energy.
+It works to create a solution to address the contemporary challenges of climate change and environmental pollution by creating a sustainable circular network of waste upcycling, clean fuel (and chemical) generation, and the consequent mitigation of greenhouse emissions as is in alignment with the United Nations Sustainable Development Goals.

 Background

-The earliest sunlight-driven reforming (now referred to as photoreforming or PC reforming which forms a small sub-section of solar reforming; see Definition and classifications section) of waste-derived substrates involved the use of TiO_{2} semiconductor photocatalyst (generally loaded with a hydrogen evolution co-catalyst such as Pt).
-Kawai and Sakata from the Institute for Molecular Science, Okazaki, Japan in the 1980s reported that the organics derived from different solid waste matter could be used as electron donors to drive the generation of hydrogen gas over TiO_{2} photocatalyst composites.
-In 2017, Wakerley, Kuehnel and Reisner at the University of Cambridge, UK demonstrated the photocatalytic production of hydrogen using raw lignocellulosic biomass substrates in the presence of visible-light responsive CdS|CdO_{x} quantum dots under alkaline conditions.
-This was followed by the utilization of less-toxic, carbon-based, visible-light absorbing photocatalyst composites (for example carbon-nitride based systems) for biomass and plastics photoreforming to hydrogen and organics by Kasap, Uekert and Reisner.
-In addition to variations of carbon nitride, other photocatalyst composite systems based on graphene oxides, MXenes, co-ordination polymers and metal chalcogenides were reported during this period.
+Early studies of sunlight-driven reforming of waste-derived substrates used TiO_{2} semiconductor photocatalysts, which were generally loaded with a hydrogen evolution co-catalyst such as platinum.
+TiO_{2} photocatalyst composites were used in the 1980s to generate hydrogen gas, driven by electron donors derived from solid waste, as reported by Kawai and Sakata of the Institute for Molecular Science, Okazaki, Japan.
+The photocatalytic production of hydrogen gas using raw lignocellulosic biomass (plant-based waste such as wood) was demonstrated in 2017 using visible-light responsive CdS|CdO_{x} quantum dots (tiny semiconductor particles that absorb light to drive chemical reactions) under alkaline conditions by researchers at the University of Cambridge, UK.
+This was followed by the utilization of less-toxic, carbon-based, visible-light absorbing photocatalyst composites, such as carbon-nitride based systems, for biomass and plastics photoreforming to hydrogen and organics by Kasap, Uekert and Reisner.
+In addition to variations of carbon nitride, an array of photocatalyst composites were also investigated during this period.

 A major limitation of PC reforming is the use of conventional harsh alkaline pre-treatment conditions (pH >13 and high temperatures) for polymeric substrates such as condensation plastics, accounting for more than 80% of the operation costs.
-This was circumvented with the introduction of a new chemoenzymatic reforming pathway in 2023 by Bhattacharjee, Guo, Reisner and Hollfelder, which employed near-neutral pH, moderate temperatures for pre-treating plastics and nanoplastics.
-In 2020, Jiao and Xie reported the photocatalytic conversion of addition plastics such as polyethylene and polypropylene to high energy-density to C_{2} fuels over a Nb_{2}O_{5} catalyst under natural conditions.
+This was circumvented with the introduction of a new chemoenzymatic reforming pathway (a process combining chemical and enzymatic steps to break down plastics) in 2023 by Bhattacharjee, Guo, Reisner, and Hollfelder, which employed near-neutral pH and moderate temperatures for pre-treating plastics and nanoplastics.
+In 2020, photocatalytic conversion of addition plastics such as polyethylene and polypropylene to fuel products was also demonstrated.